department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/date.md

 If the Veteran’s death occurred after service and we get the claim within 1 year of the Veteran’s passing, the effective date is the first day of the month in which the Veteran died.

-If the death occurred after service and we get the claim more than 1 year after the Veteran’s death, the effective date is the date we got the claim.
+If the death occurred after service and we get the claim more than 1 year after the Veteran’s death, the effective date is the date we get the claim.

 #### Error